karinEkenberg/karinEkenberg/README.md

 When I’m not coding, you’ll find me exploring creative outlets such as drawing, delving into language learning, and enjoying nature walks.
-I’m also passionate about staying active and am obsessed with reaching my daily step goals—it’s my favorite way to recharge and stay motivated!
+I’m also passionate about staying active and am obsessed with reaching my daily step goals, it’s my favorite way to recharge and stay motivated!

 ## 📈 GitHub Stats